Stochastic Optimal Control via Local Occupation Measures: Introduction

 \section{Introduction}

-The optimal control of stochastic processes is arguably one of the most fundamental problems in the context of decision-making under uncertainty.
-While a wide range of decision-making problems in engineering lend themselves to be naturally modeled as such stochastic optimal control problems, only a small subset of them admits identification of a globally optimal control policy in a tractable and certifiable manner.
-As a consequence, engineers are often forced to resort to one of many available heuristics for the construction of control policies in practice.
-And although such heuristics often perform remarkably well, they seldom come with a simple mechanism to quantify rigorously the degree of suboptimality they introduce, ultimately leaving it to the engineer's intuition to determine when the controller design process shall be terminated.
+The optimal control of stochastic processes is one of the archetypical problems of decision-making under uncertainty with a myriad of applications in science and engineering.
+Despite their ubiquity, however, only a small subset of such stochastic optimal control problems admits the computation of a globally optimal control policy in a tractable and certifiable manner.
+As a consequence, engineers are often forced to resort to one of many available heuristics for the design of control policies in practice.
+And although such heuristics often perform remarkably well, they seldom come with a simple mechanism to quantify rigorously the degree of suboptimality they introduce, ultimately leaving it to the engineer's intuition when the controller design process shall be terminated.